viljo/coordinate_converter/ARCHITECTURE.md

 The CLI (`cli/csv_convert.py`) reuses `core.parser` and `core.transform` for each row.

 ## Data Flow
-1. **Input**: The UI or CLI receives raw coordinate text. `core.parser` tokenises and infers CRS/format, returning a structured `ParsedCoordinate` dataclass with numeric values, CRS code, and warnings.
+1. **Input**: The UI builds coordinate strings from the selected source/height controls (e.g., WGS84 lat/lon boxes, RT90 northing/easting, MGRS text) while the CLI accepts raw CSV tokens. `core.parser` tokenises and infers CRS/format, returning a structured `ParsedCoordinate` dataclass with numeric values, CRS code, and warnings.
 2. **Canonical conversion**: `core.transform` converts parsed values into both geocentric (EPSG:4978) and geographic (EPSG:4326) canonical caches.
 All downstream conversions start from these caches to minimise precision loss and reduce the